College Scorecard

 The current “glossary” exists as a data repository for developers and data scientists to access the data.
 Several participants found this glossary and were confused by the long definitions for terms like “Median Earnings”, “Average Annual Cost”, especially the time ranges presented for the data.

-INSIGHT 05
+05

 Some students do not have a specific college in mind.